Rishabh28n/Demo/README.md

 # Demo
-This is my first git and github demo class
+This is my first git and github demo class.